w3f/polkadot-wiki/docs/learn/how-to/verify-extrinsic.md

 3\. **Chain** : the network you are issuing the extrinsic on (Polkadot, Kusama, etc.)

-4\. **Version**  and  **Nonce** do not need to be checked every time.
+4\. **Version**  and  **Nonce** don't need to be checked every time.
 The version of the network changes with a runtime upgrade.
 The nonce changes every time you issue a new extrinsic and will be reset if your account is deactivated.

-5\. **Method** : the extrinsic you are about to sign. **It is very important!** Click on the arrow here to see the details and verify them:
+5\. **Method** : the extrinsic you are about to sign. **It is very important.** Click on the arrow here to see the details and verify them:

 ![](../../assets/how-to/65016225863.png)